-17. The Chair is accountable to the Scottish Ministers and, in common with any individual with responsibility for devolved functions, may also be held to account by the Scottish Parliament.
+- 17. The Chair is accountable to the Scottish Ministers and, in common with any individual with responsibility for devolved functions, may also be held to account by the Scottish Parliament.
 Communications between the SFC Board and the Scottish Ministers should normally be through the Chair.
-He or she is responsible for ensuring that the SFC's policies and actions support the Scottish Ministers' wider strategic policies and that its affairs are conducted with probity and in ways that demonstrate high standards of corporate governance.

-- 18. In leading the Board the Chair shall ensure that: - the priorities of the SG are fully understood; - the Board is stable, works effectively and is subject to regular self-assessment; - he or she provides the SG with advice when necessary on the balance of skills required by the Board, the needs of the SFC, and the achievement of diversity in the membership, in accordance with recognised good practice in corporate governance; - the Board Members are fully briefed on terms of appointment, duties, rights and responsibilities; - he or she, together with the other Board Members, receives appropriate induction training, including on financial management and reporting requirements and, as appropriate, on any differences that may exist between private and public sector practice; - there is a code of conduct for Board Members in place, approved by the Scottish Ministers; and - the Board co-operates and collaborates effectively with partner organisations and other stakeholders.
-In particular, together with Scottish Enterprise, Highlands and Islands Enterprise, Skills Development Scotland and the South of Scotland Economic Partnership, cooperates with and contributes to the effective delivery of the key aims of the Enterprise and Skills Strategic Board.
+They are responsible for ensuring that the SFC's policies and actions support the Scottish Ministers' wider strategic policies and that its affairs are conducted with probity and in ways that demonstrate high standards of corporate governance. - 18.
+In leading the Board the Chair shall ensure that: - the priorities of the SG are fully understood; - the Board is stable, works effectively and is subject to regular self-assessment; - the Board, in accordance with Ministerial direction and recognised good practice in corporate governance, is diverse both in terms of relevant skills, experience and knowledge appropriate to directing the NDPB business, and in terms of protected characteristics under the Equality Act and the Gender Representation on Public Boards Act and Guidance, where these apply. - the Board Members are fully briefed on terms of appointment, duties, rights and responsibilities; - they, together with the other Board Members, receives appropriate induction training, including on financial management and reporting requirements and, as appropriate, on any differences that may exist between private and public sector practice; - there is a code of conduct for Board Members in place, approved by the Scottish Ministers; and - the Board co-operates and collaborates effectively with partner organisations and other stakeholders.
+In particular, together with Scottish Enterprise, Highlands and Islands Enterprise, Skills Development Scotland and the South of Scotland Enterprise, co-operates with and contributes to the effective delivery of the key aims of the NSET. - 20.
+The Chair assesses the performance of individual Board Members on a continuous basis and undertakes a formal appraisal at least annually.
+The